m1randa26/task-manager/db/info.md

 # Information
-This file contains the result of the final product
+This folder contains the final product of the application